Domain or Tenant Policy Modification: Trust Modification

 M1026 Privileged Account Management

-Use the principal of least privilege and protect administrative access to domain trusts.
+Use the principal of least privilege and protect administrative access to domain trusts and identity tenants.

 Detection